learnlatex/learnlatex.github.io/index.md

 lesson](en/lesson-15), but it's worth saying now that getting access to a book about LaTeX is still the  best way to learn the detail.
 We've given some recommendations in the last lesson.

+Finally we offer a gallery of small examples showing a range of different subject areas not covered in this introduction, and different LaTeX packages in those areas.

+{% include toc.html prefix="en/extra" %}